 Superb Skills as Jailhouse Lawyer Put Ex-Inmate in Position to Help Top Attorneys

-Not a particularly skilled burglar, Shon Hopwood proved to be an amazingly good jailhouse lawyer after hitting the books in the prison library.
+Shon Hopwood was caught and convicted for robbing five banks but later proved to be an amazingly good jailhouse lawyer after hitting the books in the prison library.

 A 2002 petition for certiorari that he prepared for a fellow inmate, John Fellers, working on a prison typewriter, “was probably one of the best cert petitions I have ever read,” says Seth Waxman, a former United States solicitor general who later represented Fellers in the case.
 “It was just terrific.”